mkbabb/parse-that/docs/tranches/B/B.md

    scanner-shaped intermediate representation.
 8. An unpublished immutable candidate tarball precedes both consumer receipts.
 Publication follows both receipts and clean audits.
-9. The ≥10× threshold binds the exact-bootstrap confidence interval's lower bound at every declared grammar scale.
-A point estimate, observed minimum or large-graph result cannot waive a smaller RED scale.
+9. The active performance law is selected only after strict `3x`, strict `2x`, and measured constellation break-even survive three full passes and two clean audits over equal streams and products.
+Historical `10x` remains a comparator.
+A point estimate, observed minimum, large-graph result, or downstream prose cannot waive a smaller RED scale.
 10. Generic exports need two proven consumers or are pruned. `/utils` is retained only if two exact external consumers are proven.
 11. This is tranche development.
 Research kernels remain under